 Bilingual (French and English) candidates are strongly encouraged to apply.

 Pursuant to the French Language Services Act, the organization has a statutory obligation to ensure that French services are provided in a manner that is clearly visible, publicized, easily accessible and of equivalent quality to those offered in English.
 Every person that comes before Ontario Land Tribunal has a right to communication in French, and to receive available services in French.
 As such, successful bilingual candidates may undergo an assessment to determine language proficiency and ability to deliver French Language Services.

 A full description of the qualifications and responsibilities of this position are set out in the Member position description found on the Ontario Land Tribunal’s website.

 We thank all interested applicants, but only those applicants selected for an interview will be contacted.

-- Appointment is by Order-in-Council for an initial term of up to two years and is subject to renewal for a maximum of 10 years in a given position, upon the recommendation of the Executive Chair.
+Appointment is by Order in Council for an initial term of up to 2 years and is subject to renewal for a maximum of 10 years in a given position, upon the recommendation of the Chair.

 - Time Commitment

-- The rate of remuneration is on a per diem basis of $472 per day.
-Appointees shall be reimbursed for reasonable work-related expenses while engaged in the business of the Child and Family Services Review Board and the Custody Review Board in accordance with the Travel, Meal and Hospitality Expenses Directive and any other Treasury Board and Management Board of Cabinet directives.
+Part-time Members are eligible to receive $472 per day.
+Appointees shall be reimbursed for reasonable work-related expenses while engaged in the business of the Ontario Land Tribunal, in accordance with the Travel, Meal and Hospitality Expenses Directive and any other Treasury Board and Management Board of Cabinet directives.